Custom driver installation on the Remote

 - Maximum 10 custom integrations can be installed.

-- Only Node.js is supported besides a statically linked binary.
+- Only Node.js is supported beside a statically linked binary.
 Other runtimes are not supported at the moment.

 - Python integrations must pack the Python runtime into the archive.